-“Molly Wheeler”, her voice was quiet, not loud and angry like my mom’s, “When Cloob’s… Jonathan’s mom called you two, you didn’t say anything?”
+“Molly Wheeler”, her voice was quiet, not loud and angry like mom’s, “When Cloob’s… Jonathan’s mom called you two, you didn’t say anything?”

 Molly’s eyes narrowed and she squeezed her lips together and shook her head.

-“Did you know she was scared that something might have happened to the two of you?”
+“Did you know she was scared that something might have happened to the two of you?” her mom asked.

-My mom breathed hard and nodded.
+Mom breathed hard and nodded.
 Finally she said, “I believe I’m having one right now!”
 She looked down at her wrist.
 “It’s two-fifteen”.

 “Have you been having them today?”
 Molly’s mom sounded concerned, “You didn’t say anything when I left Molly here and went to the store!”

-“I’ve been having them off and on but nothing strong or regular”, mom was puffing air out of her mouth, “But this one feels much stronger”.
+“I’ve been having them off and on but nothing strong or regular”, mom said, puffing air out of her mouth, “But this one feels much stronger”.
 More puffs.
 “When it finishes, let me lie down and pull myself together and see how long til the next one comes.”

 Finally mom put her hand on Molly’s mom’s shoulder and took one long deep breath.
 “Okay, it’s done!”